-So this week I’ll try to bring you recipes from some of these restaurants as well as some new restaurants in town.
+So this week I’ll try to bring you a few recipes from some of these restaurants as well as some new restaurants in town.
 The recipes come from local publications used for marketing the restaurants.

 Last night we enjoyed a delicious lasagna from our dear friend Alice, the person most responsible for us ending up in Park City in the first place.
 Thanks Alice.